nzoLogic/asset-pipeline-poem/README.md

 2. Downloading the Bootstrap CSS and JavaScript files through `curl` or Bower isn't the only option to use Bootstrap with the Rails asset pipeline!
 You can also use the <a href="https://github.com/twbs/bootstrap-sass">bootstrap-sass gem</a>.
   * In `application.css` and `application.js`, remove the `require` statements for Bootstrap, and use the bootstrap-sass gem instead (follow the <a href="https://github.com/twbs/bootstrap-sass#a-ruby-on-rails" >installation steps</a> in the docs).
-  * After installing bootstrap-sass, precompile your assets again.
+  * After installing bootstrap-sass, precompile your assets again with `rails assets:precompile`.

  > It's often easier to use a well-documented gem than to to work directly with the asset pipeline.
 Watch out for gems that haven't been updated in a while, though, or for bad interactions among gems.